rapidspeciation/biodiversity_genomics_course/exercises/00_intro_unix_basic_practical.md

 ```
 Be careful you can overwrite if there is a file with the same name where you are moving the file to.

-When moving a directory into another directory it is impportant to text the slash after the target directory otherwise the target directory will be overwritten.
+When moving a directory into another directory it is impportant to type the slash after the target directory, otherwise the target directory will be overwritten.

-This examples shows the difference between writing target directory without slash - the target is overwritten test1 has been renamed to test2

-Adding a slash moves the source directory to the target directory
+This examples shows the difference between writing target directory without slash - the target is overwritten test1 has been renamed to test2, while adding a slash moves the source directory to the target directory

 ```bash
 mkdir test1 test2